ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: What is Hardware?
+> Q: Why do they call it hyper text?
 >
-> A: The part of the computer which you can kick.
+> A: Too much JAVA.

 > — ahmadreza-log